-criteria, has also to take into account whether government deficit exceeds government investment expenditure.
-Table 4.7 shows figures for gross fixed capital formation by general government in 1995 and latest estimates for 1996 in each of Member States and compares these with the corresponding government deficits.
+In its monitoring of budgetary developments for the excessive deficit procedure the Commission, as well as examining compliance with the government deficit and debt criteria, has also to take into account whether the government deficit exceeds government investment expenditure.
+Table 4.7 shows figures for gross fixed capital formation by general government in 1995 and latest estimates for 1996 in each of the Member States and compares these with the corresponding government deficits.

-those Member States where the government deficit remains above the 3% of GDP reference value, the deficit is larger than government expenditure on fixed investment (with the exception of Portugal in Apart 1996). from the Member States already with deficits (Denmark, Ireland and Luxembourg), current government expenditure elsewhere is in part being financed through borrowing (i.e. government saving in most Member States is negative).
+In those Member States where the government deficit remains above the 3% of GDP reference value, the deficit is larger than government expenditure on fixed investment (with the exception of Portugal in 1996).
+Apart from the Member States already with low deficits (Denmark, Ireland and Luxembourg), current government expenditure elsewhere is in part being financed through borrowing (i.e. government saving in most Member States is negative).

-4.4 Sustainability of budgetary convergence
+4.4.
+Sustainability of budgetary convergence